Arknights (TV series): Characters

+Chief Wei's wife, despite coming from outside of Yan.
+He often relies on her for moral support and advice.

 Development

 The anime is a television series directed by Yuki Watanabe, with Masaki Nishikawa serving as assistant director, and Yuki Hayashi composing the music.

 In December 2020, Hypergryph released a nine-minute Arknights anime video, "Holy Knight Light", on the occasion of the game's first global anniversary.
 It was made by the global publisher's in-house studio, Yostar Pictures, which previously made anime trailers for in-game events for the global version of the game.

 In October 2021, Hypergryph published a teaser trailer for the first season ("Prelude to Dawn") of an anime adaptation of Arknights, also made by Yostar Pictures.

 Release

 The first season aired from October 29 to December 17, 2022, on TV Tokyo in Japan.
 (Note: TV Tokyo lists the series premiere at 25:23 on October 28, 2022, which is effectively 1:23 a.m.
 JST on October 29.)
 Crunchyroll streamed the series.
 The opening theme song is "Alive" by Reona, and the ending theme song is "BE ME" by Doul.

 A second season, "Perish in Frost", was announced at the end of the eighth episode and features returning staff and cast.
 It aired from October 7 to November 25, 2023, on TV Tokyo.
 The opening theme song is "Ache in Pulse" by Myth & Roid, and the ending theme song is "R.I.P" by Reona.

 A third season, "Rise from Ember", was announced on April 27, 2024.
 It aired from July 4 to September 5, 2025, on Tokyo MX and other channels.
 The opening theme song is "End of Days" by Reona, and the ending theme song is "Truth" by Hana Itoki.

 A spin-off miniseries, Lee's Detective Agency, began airing on Crunchyroll on December 23, 2022.